p-ortmann/dyntapy/readme.md

 ```
 voila!

-There are some implementation notes of this repository may be helpful if you
+There are some implementation notes of this repository.
+May be helpful if you
-run into unresolved issues, see [here](https://hackmd.io/@p-ortmann/H1jRwuCwu)
+run into unresolved issues or want to contribute, see [here](https://hackmd.io/@p-ortmann/H1jRwuCwu)